sadhikasahana/Email-sending-application/README.md

 4. Open your browser and go to http://localhost:3000.

-5. Upload a CSV file with the following columns:
+5. Upload a CSV file with the following columns: Company Name, Email
-   Company Name
-   Email

 6. Enter a customizable prompt in the provided input box (use placeholders like {Company Name}).

 7. Click on "Send Emails" to start sending personalized emails.

-8. View the real-time analytics on the dashboard which will display:
+8. View the real-time analytics on the dashboard which will display: Total Emails Sent, Emails Pending
-   Total Emails Sent
-   Emails Pending

 For any questions or inquiries, please reach out to me at sadhikasahana@gmail.com .